 Parrot, Parakeet, and Budgerigar Feather Allergy IgE Blood Test

-Feathers themselves are not a significant source of allergens.
-Allergic reactions to the birds are related to their dander.
-Dander is dust resulting from the breakage of feather shafts which tend to accumulate inside feathers.
+However, bird feathers themselves are not a significant source of allergens.
+Instead, allergic reactions to birds are related to the dander found in their feathers.
+Dander is dust resulting from the breakage of feather shafts which tends to accumulate inside feathers.
 When birds become lively or playful, these allergens may spread, circulating the allergen.
 Therefore, allergies may become apparent after exposure to these birds due to handling them, cleaning their cages, or being in an area where dust has been circulated.

-- Itchy watery eyes
+- Red or watery eyes

-- Difficulty breathing
+- Trouble breathing or wheezing

 Trusted, Secure, & Confidential